juliamatlab/mexjulia/README.md

 # `Mex.jl`: embedding [Julia](http://julialang.org/) in the [MATLAB](http://www.mathworks.com/products/matlab/) process.

+NOTES:
-This project is for Julia > 1.0.
-For Julia 0.6, see the [mexjulia](https://github.com/twadleigh/mexjulia) project, which was the starting point for this projects development.
+- This project is for Julia > 1.0.
+For Julia 0.6 (and potentially below), see the [mexjulia](https://github.com/twadleigh/mexjulia) project, which was the starting point for this projects development.
+- I created this project mainly for my own purposes and am making it available as a courtesy to others seeking to embed Julia in MATLAB.
+Therefore, I am not necessarily committed to maintaining it, but I will do my best to respond to posted issues.

 ## Prerequisites